Last updated on January 23, 2023

 The brilliance of moissanites and diamonds is different.
 Moissanite has a refractive index from 2.65 to 2.69, which is higher than that of a diamond (2.417 to 2.419).
 The rainbow flashes emitted by moissanites are beloved by many people, but others feel that moissanite’s colourful and intense brilliance is too much, especially in sunlight.

 Price is one of the top reasons why moissanite may be preferred.
-Moissanite is a lot cheaper and it costs about one-tenth of the price of a similar diamond.
+Moissanite is a lot more affordable, and it costs about one-tenth of the price of a similar diamond.

 While this factor may seem appealing, it is essential to realize that the appearance, quality and features of diamonds and moissanites are significantly different.
-Besides, moissanites weight approximately 15% less than diamonds, meaning the accurate comparison of the price is not virtually possible.
+Besides, moissanites weigh approximately 15% less than diamonds, meaning an accurate price comparison is not virtually possible.

 |Chemical Name||Silicon carbide|